Abdelkader Benayada

-Abdelkader Benayada (born May 5, 1982, in Frenda) is an Algerian footballer who plays for MC Saïda in the Algerian Ligue Professionnelle 2.
+Abdelkader Benayada (born 5 May 1982) is an Algerian footballer who plays for MC Saïda in the Algerian Ligue Professionnelle 2.

 Club career

-On June 9, 2009, Benayada signed a two-year contract with USM Alger.
+On 9 June 2009 Benayada signed a two-year contract with USM Alger.

 International career

 Benayada was a member of the Algerian Under-23 National Team in 2003 and 2004.
 He played at the 2003 All-Africa Games in Nigeria and in the qualifiers for the 2004 Summer Olympics, making a total of 8 appearances.